In this article, we’ll compare two industry leaders head-to-head, 23andMe and AncestryDNA, to help you decide which one is best for you.

 It’s important to note that only your autosomal DNA raw data can be transferred to other sites.

 The YDNA and mtDNA results from 23andMe can’t be transferred, since other sites either don’t use them or test them differently.

 Raw Data Download Winner: It’s a tie

 23andMe has one unique feature that no other genealogical DNA testing company offers.

-It gives you the option of getting a health screening done based on your DNA.
+It gives you the option of getting a health test done based on your DNA.
 The health screening costs more, but it could be worth it.

 When you get a health screening done through 23andMe, you will receive a set of four reports: carrier status reports, trait reports, wellness reports, and genetic health risk reports.

 Keep in mind that your genes influence your health, but in most cases, they don’t guarantee it.

 You can use 23andMe health screening as a starting point to find out more about your health risks, but you should never rely on them for health advice or guidance.